bemilio/DyNECT/README.md

 - Given an initial state, converts the multi-parametric VI into a VI
 - Solves the VI via several iterative algorithms

-Additional examples can be found at [this link](https://github.com/bemilio/scripts_for_explicit_LQGames_paper/tree/main/examples).
+Additional examples can be found at [this link](https://github.com/bemilio/scripts_for_explicit_LQGames_paper).

-For details on the LQ game-to-VI conversion, as well as a performance comparison between some implemented solvers, see
+For details on the LQ game-to-VI conversion, as well as a performance comparison between some available algorithms, see

 [_The explicit game-theoretic linear quadratic regulator for constrained multi-agent systems_ E. Benenati, G. Belgioioso, 2025](https://arxiv.org/pdf/2512.07749)